CodeTherapist/customizing-aspnetcore-book/manuscript/12-hosting.md

 }
 ```

-As we already know from the previous posts the default build has all the needed stuff pre-configured.
+As we already know from the previous chapters the default template has all the needed stuff pre-configured.
 All you need to run an application successfully on Azure or on an on-premise IIS is configured for you.

 But you are able to override almost all of this default configurations.
 Also the hosting configuration.